prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>If set to true all actions on the underlying managed objects are not
+<p>paused if set to true all actions on the underlying managed objects are not
 going to be performed, except for delete actions.</p>
 </td>
 </tr>